Republics of the Soviet Union: Union Republics of the Soviet Union

 The number of the union republics of the USSR varied from 4 to 16.
-From 1956 until its dissolution in 1991, the Soviet Union consisted of 15 Soviet Socialist Republics.
-(In 1956, the Karelo-Finnish Soviet Socialist Republic, created in 1940, was absorbed into the Russian Soviet Socialist Republic.)
-Rather than listing the republics in alphabetical order, the republics were listed in constitutional order, which, particularly by the last decades of the Soviet Union, did not correspond to order either by population or economic power.
+From 1956 until its dissolution in 1991, the Soviet Union consisted of 15 Soviet Socialist Republics: in 1956, the Karelo-Finnish Soviet Socialist Republic, created in 1940, was absorbed into the Russian Soviet Federative Socialist Republic.
+Rather than listing the republics in alphabetical order, the republics were listed in constitutional order (which roughly corresponded to their population and economic power when the republics were formed).
+However, particularly by the last decades of the Soviet Union, the constitutional order did not correspond to order either by population or economic power.